sophiaski/pledge1/boardroom-allies/README.md

 ## Contents
 - **`Board_Investor_Mapping_One_Company.ipynb`**: This Jupyter notebook leverages the Crunchbase API to generate custom string fields of board and investor affiliations that were unavailable in our Salesforce <> Crunchbase instance.
-- **What's Next**: Generate simple graph visualzation of significant relationships of prospects
+- **What's Next**: Simple graph visualization of significant prospective relationships